Also known as personality development, it is a word people use as per their convenience.

-Next in line are our positive thinkers.
+Next in line are positive thinkers—The New Age Gurus.

-Personal development is about being the master of your thoughts and emotions.
+Being the master of your thoughts and emotions.

 So, How Do I Regain Control Over My Mind?

-Here are three practical steps.
+Here are three practical steps:

-2. You start working to turn negative thoughts into positive ones.
+- You start working to turn negative thoughts into positive ones.